The instructors 2023

 Per Ivarsson is the Principal Trumpet of the Gothenburg Symphony Orchestra and teaches at the Academy of Music and Drama, Gothenburg University.
 In 2015–2016 he served as Principal Trumpet of the Oslo Philharmonic and began his soloist diploma studies under professor Håkan Hardenberger in Malmö.
 After that he moved to Karlsruhe, where he had the opportunity to explore baroque repertoire on original instruments, as well as contemporary music with Ensemble Phoenix in Basel.
 On his return to Sweden, he was appointed Co-Principal Trumpet of the Malmö Symphony Orchestra, and won his current position in Gothenburg a few years later.

-Jonas Olsson has accompanied the Polstjärnepriset contestants since 2010 and works as a rehearser at the Norrland Opera in Umeå.
-He belongs to the versatile pianists of the young generation and is appreciated for his work as a soloist, chamber musician and accompanist.
+Jonas Olsson has accompanied the Polstjärnepriset competitors since 2010 and works as a repetiteur at Norrlandsoperan in Umeå.
+He belongs to a new generation of versatile pianists and is much appreciated for his work as a soloist, chamber musician and accompanist.
 Jonas, who has studied with Hans Pålsson and Pierre-Laurent Aimard, is one of Scandinavia’s recognized experts on contemporary music and has collaborated with a long list of the world’s leading composers.

 Marianna Shirinyan, piano